gemini-3-flash-preview (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-All banks are expected to be open for general business not later than Monday
+All banks are expected to be open for general business not later than Monday and they will take over the task of cashing of all payroll checks.

 LATE REALTY NEWS MORTGAGE DEEDS Joseph F. Egan to Charles C. Wiehn, two parcels of property on the westerly side of Hill street, $1,000.
 QUIT CLAIM DEEDS Salvatore Borrelli to Graziella Borrelli, real estate on the south side of Bronson street.
 Samuel Traurig to the Waterbury National Bank, temporary receiver, real estate on the northwest side of Lincoln street.